callfreak/aoeiv-unoffical-api/_docs/programming-for-beginners.md

 end
 ```

-<strong>IF</strong> we want to ask more than just 1 condition, we can use keywords like 'and', 'or' for more complex
+**IF** we want to ask more than just 1 condition, we can use keywords like 'and', 'or' for more complex
 conditions:

 ```lua